betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 identifier `01` from the AGC's star catalog.
 This corrupted key guidance parameters in erasable memory.
 It took NASA and MIT nine long hours to radio up a fix to the problem.
 Fortunately, this incident occurred during a segment of the flight where there were no time-critical maneuvers scheduled.
-Little did the crew know that an elementary aged school girl had helped to find this problem and a program change to fix it had been proposed in the months prior to their flight.
+Little did the crew know that an elementary aged school girl had helped to find this problem, and a program change to fix it had been proposed in the months prior to their flight.

 One user nobody had planned for was Margaret Hamilton's daughter, Lauren.